 ARTICLE IX.
 REPRESENTATIVES

 9.1.0 Representatives.
 The Society may maintain standing representatives, delegates or members to other organizations or committees as may be deemed advisable by the President and the Board of Directors.
-Each representative shall file a report of the activities of his or her organization or committee with the Secretary within thirty days after a meeting of that organization or committee.
+Each representative shall file a report of the activities of their organization or committee with the Secretary within thirty days after a meeting of that organization or committee.
 In the absence of a formal meeting of that organization or committee, an annual report will suffice; reports shall be filed at least thirty days before the annual meeting of the Society.

 ARTICLE X. AUXILIARY